While roller skates have become somewhat less popular since disco died out, they are still a great form of exercise

-Here is a feature overview of my top 3 picks for Men, Women and Children.
+Here is a feature overview of my top 3 picks for Men, Women and Kids.
 Then we’ll talk about how to choose the best pair for you, along with full reviews of our favorite skates and a buyers guide.

 Without further ado, let’s jump right in!